duracell80/midnight-sectors/README.md

 #### Enhancing the Martian Time-Slip
 Whereas PKD (Phillip K Dick) imagined the time at midnight to be frozen to celebrate Mars as a distinct civilization from Earth and a time to shed inhibitions, freezing time doesn't make too much logical sense in practical life.
 Therefore the first 36 sectors after midnight (The Decons) can be approximated as a percentage.
 This time slip provides the perfect calculation to make Mars be consistently ahead of Earth by 36 sectors.
 Giving a mechanisim to send a message from Mars timestamped with a local Mars time that would then almost equate to a real time in Earth based reception systems.

+Encoding The Decons into interstellar travel seems pretty poetic!

 ```
 The extent of how far Mars is ahead of Earth shows around 65% past 11 at or 23:40 at night